 Sometimes you know that it’s time to move on from your current centre.
 You may have found another centre to work with, your circumstances may have changed or you found another position.
-Whatever it is, when it’s time to resign and leave your current centre there are formalities that you need to address before you can leave.
+The following article provides information on the Notice Period, How To Give Notice, Resignation Letter Samples, Final Pay and more.

 When you resign, you need to give notice to your employer.
 This notice lets your employer know when your final day of work will be.
 How much notice you give is decided upon how long you have worked at the centre for.

 If you have worked at your current centre for: